 So what can you do with it?
 Below are samples of how different AR platforms will be used.

 Example of ARKit for American Airlines

 The use case for American Airlines leverages SLAM technologies with Apple’s ARKit and Google’s ARCore.
-We also integrated several other location based data points served up by American Airline’s services and IOT data points available at DFW Airport.
-Any wayfinding AR technologies need these data points to display the information on screen.
+We also integrated several other location-based data points served up by American Airline’s services and IoT data points available at DFW Airport.
+Any wayfinding AR technologies need these data points to display the information on a screen.

 There are also different ways AR leverages different technologies to create the experiences.
-Below is an overview of the three key methods.
-AR experiences can use one or multiple methods to create inspiring AR.
+Below is an overview of the three principal methods.
+AR experiences can use one or multiple methods to develop inspiring AR.

-Groove Jones is an approved developer for all of the major AR platforms – Apple ARKit, Microsoft Hololens and MetaVision Meta 2.
-So what are the key differences?
-Let’s take a dive into the different platforms.
+Groove Jones is an approved developer for all of the significant AR platforms – Apple ARKit, Microsoft Hololens and MetaVision Meta 2.
+So what are the fundamental differences?
+Let’s dive into the different platforms.

 Apple ARKit – Mobile AR iDevices

 In September of 2017, Apple will launch their Apple AR capabilities with the new iOS 11 release.
 This will make Apple the largest AR hardware platform in the world.
 They are expected to have over 500,000 iDevices (iPhones and iPads) that will be AR enabled.
 With this operating system update.

 Industry analysts predict that by 2021 Apple will have over 3 Billion AR-enabled devices in the market.